What Does it Take to Be a Home Economics Professor?

-- Food and Nutrition Teacher
+- Health and Nutrition Specialist

 The states with the most job growth for Home Economics Professor are Utah, Missouri, and Tennessee.
 Watch out if you plan on working in Wisconsin, Oregon, or Nebraska.
 These states have the worst job growth for this type of profession.